JoeM-RP/chicago-js-meetup-0620/README.md

 # chicago-js-meetup-0620

 A little demo of some fun things with React Native for Chicago JS Meetup, 20 June 2023.
+Updated December 2023 for a second presentation.

 I’ll be taking a simple example of a react web component and converting it to a native mobile component in react native for the purpose of migrating a web-only app to be cross platform (iOS, Android, and Web) using a single code base.
 As part of the talk, I’ll also be setting up a basic React Native project using Expo